Rick Fox: During NBA career

 In 1994, Fox appeared in the film Blue Chips as a member of the Western University basketball team.
 In 1996, Fox then played the role of Terry Hastings in the film Eddie, a slumping basketball player who receives help from fan "Eddie" played by Whoopi Goldberg.
 Fox then had a role as the ladies man Chick Deagan in the 1998 film He Got Game, a film directed by Spike Lee.
-It was in 1997, however, that Fox received the biggest role of his early acting career playing prison inmate Jackson Vahue on the HBO prison drama Oz, appearing in 11 episodes of the show between 1997 and 2003.
-Vahue is a superstar basketball player imprisoned for charges related to a sexual assault charge.
-He subsequently develops and overcomes a major drug addiction.
-Fox first appeared on the episode "To Your Health" and each of the following episodes for the rest of the first season.
-His character would again appear at the beginning of the second season, before returning during the middle of the fourth season on the episode "Revenge is Sweet" and appearing on the duration of the season, as Vahue is nearing probation.
-His character's last appearance would come in the show's final season, on series finale "Exeunt Omnes", when Vahue is almost killed by the character Brass.
+In 1997, Fox began to portray prison inmate Jackson Vahue on the HBO prison drama Oz, appearing in 11 episodes of the show between 1997 and 2003.

 Fox was a supporting actor in the 1999 film Resurrection playing the role of Detective Scholfield and the role of Ray in the television film The Collectors.
 At the time, ESPN quoted Fox as saying of trying to balance his acting career with his sports career that, "I mean, Penny Marshall is courtside.
 You got Jack (Nicholson) and Denzel (Washington).
 The head of the William Morris Agency is there.
 (Ally McBeal creator) David E. Kelley comes to some games ...
 I want to jump into conversations with them, but I'm working!"

 In addition to Oz, Fox appeared in three more television series in the year 2003.
 On the first season of the crime drama 1-800-Missing starring Vivica A. Fox, Rick Fox played the role of Eric Renard over five episodes.
 He also provided the voice of the characters Flash Williams and Smooth Daley on the Crime Wave/Odd Ball episode of Nickelodeon's animated series The Fairly OddParents, and played the role of Peter Sampson on the television series Street Time.
 As Eric Renard he played the love interest of the FBI agent Brooke Haslett, played by actress Gloria Reuben.
 That year he also appeared in the Walt Disney Pictures film Holes with the supporting character role of Clyde 'Sweetfeet' Livingston, a baseball player.